web3-bebek-sanjay/fe/README.md

 - **Image Upload**: Upload images for IP registration and remix creation
 - **File Storage**: All files are stored in Supabase with unique filenames
-- **Gallery View**: View all uploaded files at `/gallery`
 - **File Management**: Delete files when removing from forms

-### Accessing the Gallery

-After uploading files, you can view them in the gallery:

-- Navigate to `/gallery` to see all uploaded remix files
-- Click on images to view full-size
-- Download files directly from the gallery
-- See file metadata like size, upload date, and type

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License